BitBagCommerce/SyliusCmsPlugin/README.md

 BitBag is a company of people who **love what they do** and do it right.
 We fulfill the eCommerce technology stack with **Sylius**, Shopware, Akeneo, and Pimcore for PIM, eZ Platform for CMS, and VueStorefront for PWA.
 Our goal is to provide real digital transformation with an agile solution that scales with the **clients’ needs**.
 Our main area of expertise includes eCommerce consulting and development for B2C, B2B, and Multi-vendor Marketplaces.</br>
 We are advisers in the first place.
 We start each project with a diagnosis of problems, and an analysis of the needs and **goals** that the client wants to achieve.</br>
 We build **unforgettable**, consistent digital customer journeys on top of the **best technologies**.
-Based on a detailed analysis of the goals and needs of a given organization we create dedicated systems and applications that let businesses grow.<br>
+Based on a detailed analysis of the goals and needs of a given organization, we create dedicated systems and applications that let businesses grow.<br>
 Our team is fluent in **Polish, English, German and, French**.
 That is why our cooperation with clients from all over the world is smooth.

 **Some numbers from BitBag regarding Sylius:**